code-and-effect/effective_jekyll/README.md

 4. Search all files for REPLACE_ME and update as appropriate
 5. Update the footer h-card contact details for the business or person
 6. (optional) Adjust the config.baseurl to "" if deploying to the root of a custom domain
-7. Deploy on Netlify using default Jekyll build options
+7. Deploy on Netlify using default Jekyll build options, but add RUBY_VERSION 2.6.3 Environement Variable

 ## License